Ascension vs Word on Fire—Liturgy of the Hours, Second Edition

 An Invitation

-I would like to close with an invitation to pray the Liturgy of the Hours with the Church.
+Ascension and Word on Fire bring their distinctive strengths to this project, and I see this project as a renewal of the Divine Office that will draw many more into the Church's daily prayer.
+But there's no need to wait for the Second Edition to be available: I would like to close with an invitation to pray the Liturgy of the Hours with the Church now.
 If you already pray one or two hours, think about adding one more.
 If you have never prayed the Liturgy of the Hours before, here is how to start:

-• Go to Sing the Hours right now and listen as Paul Rose guides you to pray whatever office is appropriate: Lauds (Morning Prayer) if it is before noon, Vespers (Evening Prayer) if it is after noon, or Compline if you are going to bed soon.
+- Go to Sing the Hours right now and listen as Paul Rose guides you in praying whatever office is appropriate: Lauds (Morning Prayer) if it is before noon, Vespers (Evening Prayer) if it is after noon, or Compline if you are going to bed soon.
 Stop what you are doing and pray.

-• If you want more now, spend something like $9 per month to get the monthly Liturgy of the Hours booklets from Word on Fire, or $22 to get Shorter Christian Prayer which has everything you need to pray the primary hours of Morning Prayer, Evening Prayer, and Compline.
+- If you want more now, spend something like $9 per month to get the monthly Liturgy of the Hours booklets, or $22 to get Shorter Christian Prayer which has everything you need to pray the primary hours of Morning Prayer, Evening Prayer, and Night Prayer.

-• Get the Ascension or Word on Fire second edition when available.
+- Get the Ascension or Word on Fire Second Edition when released.
 I will add more details here to compare the two as they become available.